t15k/tinygames/spaceship/spec.md

 Level is displayed at the top right.

+All image files can be found in the folder `images`.

+## Highscore list

+When the game is not playing, show a highscore list on top of the spaceship area.
+The highscore list have a max of 10 entries, going highest to lowest (top down).
+When a player is game the must be asked for the initials (max three charaters) if the qualify for the list.

+The list must be persisted between browser reloads.
+Also we should reset the list if there is a major version update to the game.

+The current version is 1.

 ## Movement

 The player spacehip can only move up and down.
 The player uses arrow up and down to